 I’m sorry to say, there are lots of publishers out there with large lists who aren’t using them effectively.
 They don’t want to “sell” to their list, but the consequence is that they don’t sell to their list.
 And other than a number on your advertising sheet, what’s a large list worth if you’re not marketing to it?

 Does all of this sound like a big project?
 It may be, but it’s worthwhile.
-To discuss how we can help you grow your audience, revenue and profits, schedule a free introductory conversation with Don Nicholas, our Chairman & CEO.
+To discuss how we can help you grow your audience, revenue and profits, schedule a free call with our team.